taboola/taboola-android-api/README.md

 Browse through the sample apps in this repository to see how the TaboolaApi can be implemented in different types of apps.
 ## 1. Getting Started

->The TaboolaApi for Android is based on Taboola's REST API v1.2.
-Please refer to the the Taboola REST API documenation for more details.

 ### 1.1.
 Minimum requirements

 * Android version 4.0  (```android:minSdkVersion="14"```)